 The majority of patients with diabetes can significantly reduce the chances of developing long-term complications by improving self-care activities.

-Although this routine has been documented to be effective, especially when looking at long-term changes in diabetes management and control, a low percentage of patients make these adjustments to their lifestyle.
-At Sunset Health we want to partner with you to help you adjust this routine to help you make the best choices to manage your Diabetes.
+Although this routine has been documented to be effective, especially when looking at long-term changes in diabetes management and control, a low percentage of patients make these changes to their lifestyle.
+At Sunset Health, we want to partner with you to guide you to make changes in your life so you can make best decisions and manage your diabetes.
 We have designed a Diabetes Self-management program for diabetics and their families providing important education about diabetes, its symptoms, complications, medication, and nutritional habits.

 Click below for the following brochures:

 - What is Pre-Diabetes?